ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 Parallelism on the cluster can be achieved on a single node or over multiple nodes.
 Parallelism on a single node distributes work over multiple CPUs and is typically implemented using `OpenMP`.
 If you are running a job with software that utilizes `OpenMP` on Slurm, you can increase the number of CPUs for your job to > 1 CPU, while still using `1 task` and `1 node`.
 You may need to `export OMP_NUM_THREADS=<N>` to specify the number of threads the software will utilize.

 Parallelism on the cluster can also occur by distributing work over many tasks that operate on 1 or more nodes.
 This type of parallelism is typically implemented using `MPI`.
 If you are running a job with software that utilizes `MPI` on Slurm, you can increase the number of `tasks` your job uses, `> 1 task`, while `nodes` and `CPUs` can be 1.
 The number of CPUs per task can be specified.
-You can increase the number of nodes if you want more than `32 CPUs` or `232 GB RAM`.
+You can increase the number of nodes if you want more than the maximum available resources on a single node.

 When using MPI, you must wrap your software call (including Singularity) in an MPI wrapper, such as mpirun, for example: